 Vitriolic Best Buds: Michael and Devon.
 Michael and KITT also have this dynamic from time to time.

-Voice with an Internet Connection: KITT again.
+Voice with an Internet Connection: KITT again, though it's use was limited in the 80's series.
 In the 2008 series everyone other than KITT and Michael share this role, even though KITT can do it himself making the rest of the cast pretty much redundant.

 The vehicles of Team Knight Rider were armed to the teeth, given the missions they were assigned.
 Especially the combined form of Kat and Plato, which had very conspicuous missile launchers.